Jeshreen/Spell-It/README.md

 -   [&check;] User can see a confirmation message when the correct word is typed
 -   [&check;] User can see a message requesting the word be typed again when it is spelled incorrectly
--   [ ] User can see a tally of the number of correct spellings, total number of words attempted, and a percentage of successful entries.
+-   [&check;] User can see a tally of the number of correct spellings, total number of words attempted, and a percentage of successful entries.

 ## Bonus features